-IT Governance specialises in providing IT governance, risk management and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the Payment Card Industry Data Security Standard (PCI DSS), ISO 27001 and cybersecurity.
+IT Governance specialises in IT governance, risk management and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the Payment Card Industry Data Security Standard (PCI DSS), ISO 27001 and cybersecurity.

 IT Governance is also recognised under the following frameworks:

 - CREST certified as ethical security testers